topcoder-platform/review-api-v6/docs/GITEA_WORKFLOW_SETUP.md

 - GITEA_TOKEN - the gitea token
 - GITEA_BASE_URL - gitea base URL which will be used by generated gitea client
-- GITEA_ORG - the gitea Org name
+- GITEA_SUBMISSION_REVIEWS_ORG - the gitea Org name used for submission reviews
-- GITEA_REPO_DEF_BRANCH - default branch name to use when creating new repositories
+- GITEA_SUBMISSION_REVIEW_NEW_REPO_DEF_BRANCH - default branch name to use when creating new repositories for submission reviews via AI

 These new properties are added in .env.sample.